Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

 \subsection{Nonparametric Bayesian Priors}

 A prior on the distribution $f$ can be viewed as a distribution over a set of distributions.
-Among other options, I choose mixture models for the nonparametric Bayesian prior, because mixture models can effectively approximate a general class of distributions (see Section \ref{sec:Theoretical-Properties}) while being relatively easy to implement (see Section \ref{sec:numerical}).
-The specific functional form of the nonparametric Bayesian prior depends on whether $f$ is characterized by a random coefficients model or a correlated random coefficients model.
-The correlated random coefficients setup is more involved but can be crucial in some empirical studies, such as the young firm dynamics application in this paper.
+Among other options, I formulate the nonparametric Bayesian prior using mixture models, because mixture models can effectively approximate a general class of distributions while being relatively easy to implement.
+The specific functional form depends on whether $f$ is characterized by a random coefficients model or a correlated random coefficients model.